beatybiodiversitymuseum/docs/docs/specify/getting-started/index.md

 `Agent`

-:   An agent is either a person or a group of people that perform some action with the system.
+:   An agent is either a person or a group of people that perform some action within the system.
 All users have an assigned Agent which represents them in the system.

 `Collecting Event`